xwmx/nb/README.md

 ### Interactive Shell

-`notes` has its own interactive shell that can be started with `notes shell`, `notes -i`, or `notes --interactive`:
+`notes` has an interactive shell that can be started with `notes shell`, `notes -i`, or `notes --interactive`:

 ```bash